Short lesson on Assimilated Verbs or Mithal verbs.

 What is an Assimilated Verb in Arabic?

 This tutorial deals with verbs (as well as gerunds and derived nouns) whose first base letter is a واو or a ياء.
-Such a verb is termed فعل المثال and there are some morphophonemic rules that need to be considered when conjugating it.
+In Arabic Morphology, such a verb is termed فعل المثال /mithaal verb/ and there are some morphophonemic rules that need to be considered when conjugating it.

 For a more detailed picture of where this tutorial fits into Arabic morphology, consult the introduction to this section entitled Introduction to Arabic Morphology, and specifically the section on morphophonemic rules and weak verbs.